malhotra5/Navigation-for-the-blind/README.md

     pip install pyttsx3
     pip install scipy
 ## Running the algorithm
 Both the files detection.py and out.py have to be run simultaneously.
+The file detection.py is running its algorithm over a mp4 video called challenge.mp4.
+However, the same algorithm can be performed over a live video feed from a camera.
 ## How it works
 The algorithm uses the results from hough lines probabilistic (an opencv algorithm) and creates 2 linear lines to outline driving lanes.
 Experiments suggests that the 2 linear lines will intersect if the driving lanes curve or turn. \